XRPLF/xrpl-dev-portal/content/tutorials/quickstart/authorize-minter.md

     "Flags": parseInt(standbyFlagsField.value),
 ```

-Transfer fee is a value 0-50000 representing .001% of the purchase price for a resale to be returned to the original issuer.
-For example, _25000_ translates to 25% of the purchase price to be sent to the issuer on resale.
+Transfer fee is a value 0-50000 representing .001% of the price for a resale to be returned to the original issuer.
+For example, _25000_ translates to 25% of the price to be sent to the issuer on resale.

 ```javascript
     "TransferFee": parseInt(standbyTransferFeeField.value),
 ```